log-ox/log-ox.github.io/index.md

 <p align="center">
-Welcome to the website for <strong>logAMS</strong>, the Oxford meetup for the global <a href="https://logconference.org">LoG Conference</a>.
-Hosted by University of Oxford on November 25 + 26, 2024.
+Welcome to the website for <strong>LoGoX</strong>, the Oxford meetup for the <a href="https://logconference.org">LoG Conference</a>.
+Hosted by University of Oxford on Nov 25 + 26, 2024.
 </p>